-It is important to regulate constituents that may result in adverse human health impacts.
+It is important to regulate important constituents that may result in adverse human health impacts.
 Determining which constituents to regulate can be challenging, but has been done for non-potable reuse, unplanned potable reuse, planned DPR through SWA, and IPR-GWR.
-Both SWA and IPR-GWR as defined by the State of California, utilize a physical separation (i.e., environmental buffer) between the water reclamation facility and water supply.
+Both SWA and IPR-GWR as defined by the State of California, maintain conventional public health practices by utilizing a physical separation (i.e., environmental buffer) between wastewater treatment and water supply.
 The following sections provide a summary of the key criteria contained in the IPR-GWR regulations (CCR, 2015) and the draft SWA criteria (SWRCB, 2017b).